 On November 1, 2001, the Port obtained a credit agreement to provide liquidity support for the issuance of Commercial Paper Notes not to exceed \$375,000,000 as a means of interim financing primarily for the construction, maintenance, and replacement of the Port's structures, facilities, and equipment.
-The Port intends to refinance the commercial paper on a long-term basis by uninterrupted renewal of the commercial paper and future issuance of Revenue Bonds.
-Rates vary on the commercial paper from 1.2% to 1.45%.
-As of June 30, 2002, the Port's commercial paper outstanding was \$21,000,000.
+The Port intends to refinance the commercial paper on a long-term basis by uninterrupted renewal of the commercial paper and future issuance of revenue bonds.
+Rates vary on the commercial paper from 0.80% to 1.65% during the fiscal year ended June 30, 2003.
+Due dates also vary but normally they are less than 270 days from the issue dates.
+As of June 30, 2003 and 2002, the Port's commercial paper outstanding was \$92,002,000 and \$21,000,000, respectively.